Skillzpond/Skillzpond/README.md

 Yes, I was working in MYSQL database with php, Firebase with Android and iOS and currently trying MongoDB...

+### Did you join a organisation

+No, i created the organisation for iOS projects made by me and @Smith1234567

 ### How to reach me ?

 You can reach me and Smith1234567 by the email forums.skillzpond@gmail.com.